Diarrhoea and Drugs

 give to an interviewer.
 Providing them with more information may not be enough to change

+their behaviour.
 There is also an important lesson in research methods here.
 Actual drug prescribing

 behaviour in these studies is quite different from what is reported.
 Interviewing is,